If this will be your first time joining us, please watch the Training Video before the evening begins. Thank you!

 My hope is that you will meet some interesting people (yourself included) and gain the skills that will empower you to transform both your experience of dating and the results you get from it.

-Due to the limitations of group rotation design, this event is most inclusive of heterosexual folks.
+Due to the limitations of group rotation design, this event optimizes for creating connections between male-identified and female-identified people.
 If it were possible to structure the rotations so that every person could simply meet every other person (regardless of gender or sexual orientation), then I would absolutely do that!
 Unfortunately, it’s either not possible to have all new people in every group, every round, or I do not possess the mathematical skill to figure it out (though not for lack of trying!).

 The evening will consist of a combination of one-on-one T-Group practices and a few rounds of practice in small groups.
-For the small-group portion of the evening, men and women will be grouped into “pods” of three, and pods will rotate so that each pod of men will T-Group with each pod of women .
-If you do not identify as a man or a woman, you are welcome to join any pod you like (if you join a pod with two women, you will meet a great deal more men - and if you join a pod with two men, you will meet a great deal more women).
+For the small-group portion of the evening, male-identified and female-identified folks will be grouped into “pods” of three, and pods will rotate so that each pod of male-identified people will T-Group with each pod of female-identified people .
+If you do not identify in either of those ways, you are welcome to join any pod you like (if you join a pod with two women, you will meet a great deal more men - and if you join a pod with two men, you will meet a great deal more women).
 You will stay with your pod for the the small-group portion of the evening, but you will T-Group with all the opposite-sex pods.

 Questions?
 Write me here...